 I want to make them the center stage of an appetizer array, with not only lovely ingredients but a flamboyant design too.
 It’s just fun to do.

 I used a few bright, tropical Bouvardia flowers from my garden to garnish these little beauties and added a teeny bit of natural die to one of the ribbons to give it that lovely peach-orange color.
-If you’d like to see how to make a two-toned deviled egg, take a look at this page first.
+If you’d like to see how to make a two-toned deviled egg, take a look at how to make multi-colored deviled eggs first.

 A Few Deviled Egg Pro Tips!

 1. I simply use a knife to gently crack around the center of an egg and carefully peel the shell.
 Then, when slicing my eggs, I like to slice through the center-middle, as opposed to longways.
 I find the egg-halves will have a more sturdy base when cut this way.